 Tallinn Sightseeing Bus

-For visitors who would rather see Tallinn sights by coach, there are a few Tallinn sightseeing bus options.
+For visitors who would rather tour the attractions by coach, there are a few sightseeing bus options for Tallinn.

-The City Sightseeing Tallinn Hop On Hop Off Bus allows participants the freedom of choice regarding where and when they want to exit the bus – and the opportunity to listen to on-board commentary while riding between sights.
-Tip: For ferry passengers with one day in Tallinn, the bus makes a stop at the ferry port.
+The City Sightseeing Tallinn Hop On Hop Off Bus allows you the freedom of choice regarding what to see and when.
+Guests also enjoy the opportunity to listen to on-board commentary while riding between sights.
+For ferry passengers with one day in Tallinn, the bus makes a stop at the port, as well.

-Guests who would rather have a Tallinn tour guide might like the Tallinn Sightseeing Tour by Coach and Foot option.
-After touring the city sights outside of the Old Town by bus, the tour guide leads participants through the historic city center.
+Guests who would rather have a Tallinn tour guide might prefer this Coach and Foot option.
+After exploring the sights outside of the Old Town by bus, the guide leads participants through the historic city center.

 Tallinn Tours

-Although we did most of our Tallinn sightseeing on our own, there are several Tallinn tours where guides lead the way – from ghost tours to pub crawls and even a day trip to Helsinki, Finland!
-If you are looking for fun things to do in Tallinn, one of these tours or Tallinn activities might fit the bill!
+There are several popular Tallinn tours where guides lead the way – from ghost tours to pub crawls and even a day trip to Helsinki, Finland.
+If you are looking for more fun things to do in Tallinn, one of these organized activities might fit the bill!

 - Tallinn Old Town Walking Tour